 The cake batter

-Parchment paper: I use a square 8-inch pan and line it with a strip of wax, or parchment paper wide as the pan.
+- Parchment paper: line the pan with a strip of wax or parchment paper that's as wide as the pan and long enough to cover two sides.
 This means that the bottom and two sides will be covered.
-The rest of the sides I use with baking spray.
-It's the easiest way I know to remove the cake after it's baked since you can lift the whole piece with the help of the paper.
-Especially if using a pan with non removable bottom.
-Easy cleanup as a bonus because the cake will not stick to the whole pan.
-Which is always a good thing, don't you think?
+The other two will only be greased.
+When ready to remove the cake, lift the whole piece with the help of the paper.
+Especially if using a pan without a removable bottom.

 As with most recipes containing citrus and berries, you can mix and match.
 My favorites for this cake: